jepusto/scdhlm/README.md

 `scdhlm` provides a set of tools for estimating hierarchical linear models and effect sizes based on data from single-case designs.
-The estimated effect sizes, as described in Pustejovsky, Hedges, and Shadish (2014), are directly comparable to standardized mean differences (SMDs) estimated from between-subjects randomized experiments.
-The package includes functions for estimating design-comparable SMDs based on data from ABAB designs (Hedges, Pustejovsky, and Shadish, 2012) and multiple baseline designs (Hedges, Pustejovsky, and Shadish, 2013).
+The estimated effect sizes, as described in Pustejovsky, Hedges, and Shadish (2014), are comparable in principle to standardized mean differences (SMDs) estimated from between-subjects randomized experiments.
+The package includes functions for estimating design-comparable SMDs based on data from ABAB designs (or more general treatment reversal designs) and multiple baseline designs.
+Two estimation methods are available: moment estimation (Hedges, Pustejovsky, & Shadish, 2012; 2013) and restricted maximum likelihood estimation (Pustejovsky, Hedges, & Shadish, 2014).
 The package also includes an interactive web interface implemented using Shiny.

 ## Installation